Share your insights

 • With patient lying supine, lift their leg until heel becomes pale then hold for 30 seconds (if it does not become pale, test is normal; if it becomes pale, the degree of hip flexion is Buerger’s angle)

-• Now ask patient to sit up and hang their legs over the edge of the bed
+• Now ask patient to sit on the edge of the bed with their calves hanging down

 To complete